kviljoen/fastq_QC/README.md

 Nextflow (0.26.x or higher), all other software/tools required are contained in the (platform-independent) dockerfile, which should be converted to a singularity image for use on a cluster environment.
 If you are working on the UCT cluster, all necessary singularity images are specified in the uct_hpc.conf profile.
 If you are working on another cluster environment you would need to build your own singularity image, using the Dockerfile in this repo as a starting point, specifying your own relevant working directories using ```RUN mkdir -p```

 ## Documentation
-The uct-yamp pipeline comes with documentation about the pipeline, found in the `docs/` directory:
+The pipeline comes with documentation, found in the `docs/` directory:

 1. [Installation](docs/installation.md)
 2. [Running the pipeline](docs/usage.md)